-Key Stage 3 assessment (years 7 and 8) measures the progress made in each subject’s key topics which are derived from the knowledge, skills and understanding that need to be developed and mastered in preparation for starting Level 2 courses in Key Stage 4.
+Key Stage 3 assessment (years 7, 8 and 9) measures the progress made in each subject’s key topics which are derived from the knowledge, skills and understanding that need to be developed and mastered in preparation for starting Level 2 courses in Key Stage 4.
 Progress is tracked by teachers and feedback given in order to support students in moving forward.
-Progress data on Go4Schools indicates if students are above, in-line or below their individualised flight paths which are set on a trajectory from their KS2 starting point to their end of Key Stage 4 targets.
+Progress data indicates if students are above, in-line or below their individualised flight paths which are set on a trajectory from their KS2 starting point to their end of Key Stage 4 targets.

-Key Stage 4 assessment (years 9 to 11) measures the progress made in each subject towards students’ individual target grades.
+Key Stage 4 assessment (years 10 and 11) measures the progress made in each subject towards students’ individual target grades.
 Using ongoing teacher assessment of classwork and tested assessments, teachers record a projected grade which is the grade which the student is expected to achieve at the end of the course.
 A current ‘working at’ grade is also calculated using the academy’s tracking processes.